 Examples of MWIA work with the UN

-- In 1994, Dr Florence Manguyu Past President of MWIA led the NGO delegation at the International Conference on Population and Development in Cairo.
+- In 1994, Dr Florence Manguyu Past President of MWIA led the delegation at the International Conference on Population and Development in Cairo.

 - In 2010 MWIA played an active role in the first United Nations Department of Public Information NGO Conference held outside New York in Melbourne Australia.
 The theme was “Advance Global Health Achieve the MDGs”.
 Dr Padmini Murthy moderated the first panel at the plenary session and MWIA organized a workshop along with members of the Australian Medical Women’s Association.